Confused about diet during cancer treatment - read this...

 • Cutting out sugar in diet does not restrict glucose (sugar) to cancer cells.

-• Sugars are found in a number of healthy foods including complex carbohydrates, fruits and vegetables.
-These are high in fibre, vitamins and minerals and have been linked with a lower risk of cancer.
+• Sugars are found in a number of healthy foods, including complex carbohydrates, fruits, and vegetables.
+These are high in fiber, vitamins, and minerals and have been linked with a lower risk of cancer.

 Alkaline